pnp/blog/content/post/display-images-in-adaptive-cards.md

     2. Define expiration dates -- when token will expire and asset will become inaccessible again
     3. Select HTTPS only, since that is what Adaptive Cards support
-    4. Click to Generate SAS token and URL
+    4. Select to Generate SAS token and URL
     5. Copy the SAS token

 {{< image alt="image-12" src="images/blog/display-images-in-adaptive-cards/image-12.png" >}}